 Q. Are these different from your regular ornaments I see on another part of your website?

-A. These ornaments differ from my regular ornaments only in that I cut the original photo you send instead of printing a copy.
-So plan on NOT RECEIVING YOUR CARDS OR PHOTOS BACK as I will be cutting them.
+A. These ornaments differ from my regular ornaments only in that I scan the original card you send instead you sending a photo file.
+So plan on NOT RECEIVING YOUR CARDS OR PHOTOS BACK unless you request otherwise.

 Q. How will you know what to do with each card, some have multiple photos?

-A. If you have special requests, put them on a sticky note and attach it to the photo on the card.
+A. If you have special requests, put them on a sticky note and attach them to the photo on the card.
 Many cards have photos on both sides, so I need to know which photo you want to use.

 Q. How many people can be in a photo?

-A. As many as will fit, but large groups mean small details - The people will be just too small to cut around: those photos will be made into a straight-sided ornament keeping the background.
+A. As many as will fit, but large groups mean small details - The people will be just too small to cut around: those photos will be made into a RECTANGULAR ornament, keeping the background.